 If you are being investigated for murder or have been arrested, the time to contact a murder defense attorney is now.
 Our Raleigh criminal attorneys are ready to serve you.
 Since 1957, the criminal law team at Kirk, Kirk, Howell, Cutler & Thomas, LLP have helped individuals accused of violent crimes.

-If you have been charged with murder or another homicide related charge then our Raleigh criminal lawyers are only a call away.
-You can schedule a consultation with a Raleigh criminal attorney by calling 919-615-2473 or completing the online contact form below.
+If you have been charged with murder or another homicide related charge, you can schedule a consultation with a Raleigh criminal lawyer by calling 919-615-2473 or completing the online contact form below.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At Kirk, Kirk, Howell, Cutler & Thomas, LLP., we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.